Large numbers

 Large numbers are numbers far larger than those encountered in everyday life, such as simple counting or financial transactions.
 These quantities appear prominently in mathematics, cosmology, cryptography, and statistical mechanics.
 Googology studies the naming conventions and properties of these immense numbers.

 Since the customary decimal format of large numbers can be lengthy, other systems have been devised that allows for shorter representation.
-For example, a billion is represented as 13 characters (1,000,000,000) in decimal format, but is only 3 characters (10^{9}) when expressed in exponential format.
-A trillion is 17 characters in decimal, but only 4 (10^{12}) in exponential.
-Values that vary dramatically can be represented and compared graphically via logarithmic scale.
+For example, a billion is represented as 10 characters (1,000,000,000) in decimal format, but is only 3 characters (10^{9}) when expressed in exponential format.
+A trillion is 13 characters in decimal, but only four (10^{12}) in scientific notation.
+Values that vary dramatically can be represented and compared graphically via a logarithmic scale.

 Natural language numbering

 A natural language numbering system represents large numbers using names rather than a series of digits.
 For example "billion" may be easier to comprehend for some readers than "1,000,000,000".
-Sometimes it is shortened by using a suffix, for example 2,340,000,000 = 2.34 B (B = billion).
+Sometimes it is shortened by using a suffix, for example 2,340,000,000 = 2.34B (B = billion).
 A numeric value can be lengthy when expressed in words, for example, "2,345,789" is "two million, three hundred forty five thousand, seven hundred and eighty nine".